rafaelsakurai/rafaelsakurai.github.io/_posts/2015-02-26-angry-birds-find-pigs-slingshot.markdown

 <br/>

-To execute the shot, we will use `ab.demo.other.Shot` class, the constructor receive as parameter the position x and y from slingshot, the positions x and y from release point, a value zero, and a time that execute the tap in case when the bird have same effect like split into three or increase speed.
+To execute the shot, we will use `ab.demo.other.Shot` class, the constructor receive as parameter the position x and y from slingshot, the positions x and y from release point, a value zero (wait time before launch the bird), and a time that execute the tap in case when the bird have same effect like split into three or increase speed.

 For example: